Cisco ACI

 So, we are grouping similar workloads into groups known as Endpoint Groups.
 Then, we can control group behavior by applying policy to the groups and not the endpoints in the group.
 As a security best practice, it is essential to group similar workloads with similar security sensitivity levels and then apply the policy to the endpoint group.

 For example, a traditional data center network could have database and application servers in the same segment controlled by a VLAN with no intra-VLAN filtering.
-The EPG approach removes the barriers we have had with traditional networks with the limitation of the IP address being used as the identifier and locator and the VLANs restrictions.
+The EPG approach removes the barriers we have had with traditional networks, with the limitation of the IP address being used as the identifier and locator and the restrictions of the VLANs.

-This is a new way of thinking and allows devices to communicate with each other without having to change the IP address, VLAN, or subnet.
+This is a new way of thinking, and it allows devices to communicate with each other without changing their IP address, VLAN, or subnet.

 ACI Endpoint Groups